 In general, no matter the exact mix of traits, most Puggles make excellent family dogs.
-They are extremely affectionate and adore children.
+Dog owners can rest assured that they are extremely affectionate and adore children.
 Another thing they love is to sniff, something Beagles were born to do.

 They also love to chase.
 Although they will get along great with most other pets in the family, it is highly possible they will give chase to smaller animals, like a kitten.
 When they grow up together, the situation is usually easily remedied.

 Puggles can be a little independent and stubborn at times.
 They are very bonded with their family though so letting your dog know what pleases you and what doesn’t is imperative to raising a good, well-behaved Puggle.